elliotcm/libpattalk/README.md

 The Nudge book cover is likely copyright [Penguin](http://penguin.co.uk), and is used here under fair use as an educational guide.

-The InstallShield image is of unknown copyright [Penguin](http://penguin.co.uk), and is used here under fair use as an educational guide.
+The InstallShield image is of unknown copyright, and is used here under fair use as an educational guide.

 The [claw-hammer image](http://commons.wikimedia.org/wiki/File:Hammer2.jpg) is licenced under the [Creative Commons](http://creativecommons.org) [Attribution-Share Alike 2.5 Generic licence](http://creativecommons.org/licenses/by-sa/2.5/).